jasonwolfg/update-zoom-presence-from-inbound-interaction-/blueprint/index.md

    ![Save your Workflow](images/ImportedWorkflow1.png "Save Your Workflow")

-7. Download the *GC User Set Zoom to Available_v4-0.i3WorkFlow* file from the [update-zoom-presence-from-inbound-interaction](https://github.com/jasonwolfg/update-zoom-presence-from-inbound-interaction- "Opens the GitHub repo") GitHub repository.
+7. Download the *GC User Set Zoom User to Available_v1-0.i3WorkFlow* file from the [update-zoom-presence-from-inbound-interaction](https://github.com/jasonwolfg/update-zoom-presence-from-inbound-interaction- "Opens the GitHub repo") GitHub repository.
 Save this file to your local desktop to import it into Genesys Cloud.

 8. Navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.